 STEP THREE: Line 2 to 3 baking sheets with a lightly sprayed layer of parchment paper.

-You can use wax paper or silicone liner as well on your baking sheet.
+You can also use a silicone liner on your baking sheet.

 STEP FOUR: Arrange the pecans in groups of 3 to 4.
 Make sure to space the pecan clusters at least 1 to 1½ inches apart.

-STEP FIVE: Remove the plastic wrap from the individual caramels and place them in a microwave-safe medium-size bowl.
+STEP FIVE: Remove the plastic wrap from the individual caramels and place them in a microwave-safe medium-sized bowl.